pac85/Serious-Engine/README.md

 - **DirectX:** Download DirectX8 SDK (headers & libraries) ( https://www.microsoft.com/en-us/download/details.aspx?id=6812 ) and then define a `SE1_D3D` macro for all projects in the solution (you can do it by adding it to the `SE1GenericPreproc` property inside `Sources/Properties/Common.props`).
 You will also need to make sure the DirectX8 headers and libraries are located in the following folders (make the folder structure if it doesn't exist):
   - `Tools.Win32/Libraries/DX8SDK/Include/`
   - `Tools.Win32/Libraries/DX8SDK/Lib/`
+- **3Dfx:** Support for this outdated driver for outdated graphics cards is still present but is disabled in favor of modernity.
+To enable it, define a `SE1_3DFX` macro for all projects in the solution.
-- **MP3 playback:** Copy `amp11lib.dll` library into the 'Bin' directory (and 'Bin/Debug' in Debug mode) that used to be distributed with older versions of **Serious Sam Classic: The First Encounter**.
+- **MP3 playback:** Copy `amp11lib.dll` library into the `Bin/` directory (and `Bin/Debug/` in Debug mode) that used to be distributed with older versions of **Serious Sam Classic: The First Encounter**.
 - **3D Exploration**: Support is disabled due to copyright issues.
-If you need to create new models, you will have to either use editing tools from any of the original games, or write your own code for 3D object import/export.
+If you need to create new models, either use editing tools from any of the original games or write your own code for 3D object import/export.
 - **IFeel:** Support is disabled due to copyright issues.
-If you need IFeel support, you will have to copy `IFC22.dll` and `ImmWrapper.dll` from the original games into the `Bin` folder.
+If you need IFeel support, copy `IFC22.dll` and `ImmWrapper.dll` from the original games into the `Bin/` folder.
+- **Truform:** Its functionality is disabled by default.
+To enable it, you need to switch the `SE1_TRUFORM` macro to `1` (or define it as such for all projects).
+- **Simple DirectMedia Layer (SDL):** It's included with the source code but its functionality is disabled by default for the Windows platform.
+To enable it, you need to switch the `SE1_SDL` macro to `1` (or define it as such for all projects).
+  - It is always enabled for non-Windows platforms because cross-platform code cannot function without it.
+- **The OpenGL Extension Wrangler Library (GLEW):** It's included with the source code but its functionality is disabled by default.
+To enable it, you need to switch the `SE1_GLEW` macro to `1` (or define it as such for all projects).

 # Running